atarr3/campvideo-data/README.md

 - WMP Data: The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the ``data\wmp`` folder.

 ## Validation
+To replicate the results in the paper, follow the instructions below in order as they appear.

 ### Installation
 Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.